evan-erdos/trail-of-cthulhu/story/act-0/seq-3/index.md

 ---
 layout: sequence
 title:  The Wrong Cult
-seq:     2
 ---

 The PCs return to the Ruins, and they lie in wait,